VaishniNanji/SQL_Project_Data_Job_Analysis/README.md

 ### The questions I wanted to answer through my SQL queries were:

-1. Which companies in London or offering remote roles provide the highest-paying Data Analyst jobs?
+1. Which companies provide the highest-paying Data Analyst jobs?
-2. What skills are required for these highest-paying Data Analyst jobs in London or remote?
+2. What skills are required for these highest-paying Data Analyst jobs?
 3. What are the most in-demand skills for Data Analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn (skills high in-demand and high-paying) for a Data Analyst?